djobbo/Mokap/README.md

 > **Disclaimer**
 > NPM package isn't up to date
-> Documentation is still being
+> Documentation is still being written
 > Tests only cover a very small percentage of the code

 ## Installation